 Disputes with other board members

-1) Prevent disputes through a written code of conduct and inclusive conduct – It is always a good idea to try to prevent disputes before they occur.
+1) Prevent disputes through a written code of conduct and inclusive conduct – try to prevent disputes before they occur.
 For example, your board may wish to establish a written code of conduct and circulate it to all board members.
 In the code of conduct, you may want to outline rules such as:

-- No yelling or interrupting when someone is speaking.
+- Respectful communication (for example, no yelling or interrupting when someone is speaking)

 Tips